 Apprenticeships are a hot topic at the minute and if you're considering applying for one, there are a few key points you should know.
-Here are some of the frequently asked questions we've been receiving since the Insurance Practitioner Apprenticeship launched.
+Here are some of the frequently asked questions we've been receiving since the Insurance Practitioner Apprenticeship launched in 2016.

 What is an insurance apprenticeship?